 Regarding the preparation of the final version of IPA III programme 2021-2027 public consultations on draft OP had been initiated in the period November 2021-February 2022.
 Various representatives of regional and municipal administrations, non-governmental organizations, companies, professional organizations, academia, media and other stakeholders from Bulgaria and North Macedonia took part in the final round of public discussion and public consultations.
-The outcomes of the consultations showed strong interest and readiness of the stakeholders to participate in the programme.
+Fruitful discussions were held not only on the final programme draft but also on the most important messages for the future implementation.